Mauro Bergamasco: International career

 He made his international debut at the age of 19 against the Netherlands and soon became a key member of the Italian squad.

 In 2003, Italy's coach John Kirwan deployed him as a winger, comparing his speed and physical stature with Jonah Lomu.
 Bergamasco continued to insist that his best position was on the flank, and later re-established himself in that position.

 Bergamasco was banned for four weeks in 2007 for hitting Wales fly half Stephen Jones in a Six Nations match and again for 13 weeks after gouging the eyes of Lee Byrne in the corresponding fixture the following year.

-For the 2009 Six Nations match against England, he was chosen to play at scrum-half thanks to three alternatives being injured, but was substituted at half time after a shocking performance, regarded as one of the worst by a player in international rugby, in which his mistakes directly led to three England tries.
+For the 2009 Six Nations match against England, he was chosen to play at scrum-half thanks to three alternatives being injured, but was substituted at half time after making mistakes which directly led to three England tries.
 He was returned to his normal starting position at flanker for the following week's fixture against Ireland.

 He missed the 2011 Six Nations Championship due to an injury, but was called for the 2011 Churchill Cup to the experienced Italy A, as a preparation for the upcoming 2011 Rugby World Cup.
 Italy A would finish in 3rd place.

 Although not in the original Italian squad for the 2013 Six Nations Championship, he was called up by coach Jacques Brunel after Sergio Parisse was sent off, facing the possibility of at least a six-week ban for insulting a match official during a club game mid-6 Nations Championship.

 For the 2015 Rugby World Cup, he became the second player in history to have played five World Cups, reaching the Samoan Brian Lima.
 He announced his retirement from professional rugby after Italy's final game of the tournament.